 To enable Polldaddy ratings on your WordPress.com blog posts, pages, and comments, go to the Settings -> Ratings menu in your dashboard.

 Be sure to click Save Changes when you’re done.

 Here you can choose between Star and Nero ratings, change the size and color of the symbols, set a custom image for your rating, adjust layout and font properties, and customize the labels for all text in the widget.
 If you look to the right of the advanced settings screen, you can also see a live preview of your widget.

 Here you can enable/disable the results popup, assign what rating ID you’d like to use on your blog, and enter a comma-separated list of post and page IDs that you’d like to exclude from ratings.

-Once you have a rating enabled and start to collect some ratings from your readers, you can view your rating results from the Feedbacks -> Ratings menu in your Dashboard.
+Once you have a rating enabled and start to collect some ratings from your readers, you can view your rating results from the Feedback→Ratings menu in your Dashboard.

 You can view results for ratings on your posts, pages, and comments (if you have them enabled).
 You can also filter ratings by date to see what content is popular in any given time period.